 California is nicknamed "The Golden State" because of its rich history of gold mining that includes the infamous California Gold Rush of 1848.
 Known for its beautiful landscapes, California is where you will find the Sierra Nevada Mountains, Lake Tahoe, and the giant Sequoia and Redwood trees.
-California covers 155,959 square miles, with a 2012 estimated population of 38,041,430 people – 836,441 living in rural California (USDA-ERS).
+California covers 155,959 square miles, with a 2014 estimated population of 38,802,500 people – 830,989 living in rural California (USDA-ERS).
 Sacramento, the capital, is located in the north-central region of the state.
 The state’s largest cities are Los Angeles, San Diego, San Jose and San Francisco.
-According to the U.S. Census Bureau, 73.7% of the state’s population is white, 6.6% is African American/Black, 13.9% is Asian, 1.7% is American Indian and Alaska Native, and 38.2% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 73.5% of the state’s population is white, 6.6% is African American/Black, 14.1% is Asian, 1.7% is American Indian and Alaska Native, and 38.4% is of Hispanic/Latino origin (U.S. Census, 2013).

-There are 343 hospitals in California (Kaiser, 2010), 34 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
+There are 347 hospitals in California (Kaiser, 2013), 34 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
 2008).
-The state has 32 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 293 Rural Health Clinics in California (Kaiser, 2012), and 118 Federally Qualified Health Centers provide services at 895 sites in the state (Kaiser, 2010).
-Most Californians have some form of health insurance coverage, although 20.0% of its residents lack health insurance (Kaiser, 2011).
+The state has 34 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 285 Rural Health Clinics in California (CMS, 2015), and 129 Federally Qualified Health Centers provide services at 1,247 sites in the state (NACHC, 2013).

 There are more organizations related to California in the organizations section.